 This course introduces students to key concepts and theories that provide a foundation for further study in other sciences as well as advanced science disciplines.
 Chemistry comprises a systematic study of the predictive physical interactions of matter and subsequent events that occur in the natural world.
 The study of matter through the exploration of classification, its structure and its interactions is how this course is organized.
 Investigations are used to understand and explain the behavior of matter in a variety of inquiry and design scenarios that incorporate scientific reasoning, analysis, communication skills and real-world applications.
-An understanding of leading theories and how they have informed current knowledge prepares students with higher order cognitive capabilities of evaluation, predication and application.
 Fee Required